TiKeil/perturbations-for-2d-data/README.md

 ## Setup

-First you need to select your favorite folder and clone the git repository that contains the 'gridlod' module.
+First you need to open a terminal at your favorite folder and clone the git repository that contains the 'gridlod' module.
 Furthermore, you switch to the compatible branch on which the extensions are established.

 ```
 git clone https://github.com/TiKeil/gridlod.git